kritikmodi/responsive-portfolio-website/README.md

 # My Developer Portfolio :)

-### Building using HTML, CSS & Javascript!
+### Built using HTML, CSS & Javascript!

-Steps I follow :
+Steps to follow :

 1. Figure out a rough design of what I want to build.